 The Powerhouse and adjacent 1.5-mile segment of the Borel Canal are located within the SQF, which is managed by the Forest Service, and would be directly subject to the Forest Service Scenery Management System (SMS) (Forest Service 1995; SCE 2021a).
-However, License Article 413 extends the area of consideration to the entire FERC Project boundary.
+However, License Article 413 extends the area of consideration to the entire Borel FERC Project boundary.
 The Forest Service has been transitioning from the Visual Management System (VMS) to the newer SMS, which uses different scenery evaluation terminology (Forest Service 2019a).
 Each terminology is referenced in this application for clarity, with the VMS terminology referenced first.

 VQOs under the VMS, or Scenic Integrity Objectives (SIOs) under the SMS, are measurable standards for the visual management of SQF public lands (SCE 2021a).
-Established VQOs (SIOs) include the land designations correlated to the values set forth in a variety of classes and sensitivity levels shown in Table 3.10-2.
+Established VQOs (SIOs) include the land designations correlated to the values set forth in a variety of classes and sensitivity levels shown in Table 3-32.

-Table 3.10-2.
+Table 3-32.
 Crosswalk between the Visual Management System and Scenery Management System Terminology and Definitions

 VMS Terminology (Visual Quality Objectives) SMS Terminology (Scenic Integrity Objectives) Definition Preservation Very High The valued scenery appears natural or unaltered.
 Only minute visual disturbances to the valued scenery, if any, are present.
 Retention High The valued scenery appears natural or unaltered, yet visual disturbances are present; however, they remain unnoticed because they repeat the form, line, color, texture, pattern, and scale of the valued scenery.
 Partial Retention Moderate The valued scenery appears slightly altered.
 Noticeable disturbances are minor and visually subordinate to the valued scenery because they repeat its form, line, color, texture, pattern, and scale.
 Modification Low The valued scenery appears moderately altered.
 Visual disturbances are co-dominant with the valued scenery and may create a focal point of moderate contrast.
 Disturbances may reflect, introduce, or "borrow" valued scenery attributes from outside the landscape being viewed.

-bystem reminology and bemilions VMS Terminology (Visual Quality Objectives) SMS Terminology (Scenic Integrity Objectives) Definition Maximum Modification Very Low The valued scenery appears heavily altered.
+Maximum Modification Very Low The valued scenery appears heavily altered.
 Disturbances dominate the valued scenery being viewed; they may only slightly borrow from, or reflect, valued scenery attributes within or beyond the viewed landscape.